Dennis Adeniran: Portimonense

 In August 2023, Adeniran joined Primeira Liga side Portimonense on a three-year contract.

 Hapoel Petah Tikva

 On 31 January 2024, Adeniran joined Israeli Premier League club Hapoel Petah Tikva on a short-term contract until the end of the season, with the option for a further two years.

 St Mirren

 He made a return to British football by signing for St Mirren on a one-year deal with year option.
 He accredited his move to his friendship with Toyosi Olusanya and Jaden Brown.

 Barnet

 Adeniran joined Barnet ahead of the 2025-26 season.
+After one goal in fourteen appearances, he was not retained at the end of the season.

 International career

 Adeniran represented England under-17 at the 2016 U17 Euros.